MaxwellVolz/inkyframe/BarrelVision/docs/task_breakdown.md

 - Task 4.3: Test the error handling and logging mechanisms by intentionally introducing errors (e.g., invalid URLs) and verifying that the script handles them gracefully.
 (Estimate: 30 minutes)

-Annoying thing about web scraping that comes up every single time I look it up:
+One thing about web scraping that comes up with regularity:

 1. "Oh no don't scrape my website"
+2. Always respect the terms of service of the websites you're scraping, and don't overload their servers.

 How about this?
-Shut the fuck up.
-Imagine posting a flyer and then guarding it from anyone taking a picture of it.
+No. Imagine posting a flyer and then guarding it from anyone taking a picture.

-Absolutely asinine.
-I will share my tricks to help others take pictures of your stupid shit as much as I can.
+Information should be free.
+Attributions are important.
+Onwards and upwards, together.